- 14 Nov 2025

 Use the OR operator when the User Action needs to be evaluated if any one of the conditions is evaluated as true.

-While creating User Actions, ensure that you always select the outermost individual element of the UI.
-Doing so ensures that any action performed inside the element is also tracked as part of the User Action.
+While creating User Actions, always select the outermost individual element of the UI.
+This selection ensures that any action performed inside the element is also tracked as part of the User Action.

-Adding relevant and recognizable Tags to the User Action is a great way to organize and filter out actions that are specific to a particular page or process.
+Adding relevant and recognizable tags to User Actions enables organization and filtering of actions specific to a particular page or process.

-After creating User Actions, ensure that you push them to the Production stage to make them live for your end users.
-Unless the User Actions are pushed to Production, they won't be able to capture data.
+After creating User Actions, push them to the Production stage to make them live for end users.
+Unless User Actions are pushed to Production, they cannot capture data.

 For more information, see Push Whatfix content and widgets to Production.